PeptideNerds

 How long should you take BPC-157 with semaglutide?

 There is no evidence-based answer to this question.
 Community protocols range from short-term use during semaglutide titration (4-8 weeks) to ongoing use throughout treatment.
-The lack of long-term human safety data for BPC-157 is a factor in this decision.
+The lack of long-term human safety data for BPC-157 is a significant factor in this decision.

 Is BPC-157 FDA-approved?